researchart/fse20/submissions/reusable/fse-508/README.md

-# Replication package for "Search-Based Adversarial Testing and Improvement of Constrained Credit Scoring Systems", accepted at FSE 2020
+# Replication package for "Search-Based Adversarial Testing and Improvement of Constrained Credit Scoring Systems", accepted at ESEC/FSE 2020

 This `README` file explains the structure of the package and gives basic guidelines on how to re-execute the experiments.
 For more detailed instructions on how to install and execute the scripts, please, refer to `INSTALL.md`.

 For more information, contact the first author by e-mail: Salah Ghamizi \<salah.ghamizi@uni.lu\>

+The pdf of the paper is still under our industrial partner embargo until the conference day.
+Please do not share.

 ---
 ## About